 In today’s job market, your online presence should amount to more than an email address and a photo of you flipping burgers at a backyard barbecue, since recruiters in ever-growing numbers are using sites like LinkedIn, Facebook, and Twitter to source applicants for specific jobs and post employment opportunities.

-- LinkedIn, sometimes referred to as “Facebook with a tie,” is the most popular social networking site for job seekers and recruiters alike.
+For now and for the foreseeable future, LinkedIn, sometimes referred to as “Facebook with a tie,” is the most popular social networking site for job seekers and recruiters alike.
 Even if you’re employed, creating and maintaining a solid LinkedIn profile can help you stay abreast of developments in your industry and expand your professional network.
 While LinkedIn is the No. 1 choice for recruiters seeking potential job candidates and building a company’s brand, Facebook, Google+, and Twitter continue to develop useful tools for professionals looking for work.

-- dynamic resumes designed to tout you and your unique talents.
+When it comes to social media, you may want to just play it straight, posting information about yourself and news about your industry, without editorializing or creating additional “dynamic” content.
+But for those in creative fields, including graphic design, fashion, and public relations (to name just a few), there are free online tools and platforms that allow you to build visually stimulating and yes, dynamic resumes designed to tout you and your unique talents.
 Check out prezi.com for cloud-based presentation software that allows users to create animated resumes that spell out the multiplicity of your skills and interests.